tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/instance-sync.md

 ...
 ```

 As you can see the new node is capable of requesting canonical configuration and "state" from the existing cluster and become a "clone".
-The contract code files (in this case, "index.js") also lives in the filesystem "state" hence we get a copy of the contract code itself.
+The contract code files (in this case, "index.js") also live in the filesystem "state" hence we get a copy of the contract code itself.
 The key difference is that the new node is NOT in the cluster UNL as shown by its log output.

 ## UNL acceptance logic

-At this point, it is up to you to build up the ncessary governance mechanism on how would a new node get "accepted" into the UNL.
-You must device some form of communication so the UNL cluster gets to know the new node's public key and a cretieria to accept it into the UNL.
-Please note that following is not possible:
+At this point, it is up to you to build up the necessary governance mechanism on how would a new node get "accepted" into the UNL.
+You must devise some form of communication so the UNL cluster gets to know the new node's public key and the criteria to accept it into the UNL.
+Please note that the following is not possible:

 1. UNL nodes cannot receive NPL messages from non-UNL nodes.
 2. UNL nodes cannot receive consensus proposals from non-UNL nodes.